cambiotraining/sars-cov-2-genomics/01-intro.md

 SARS-CoV-2 is an RNA virus, composed of single-stranded RNA.
 The first **SARS-CoV-2 genome** was [published in January 2020](https://www.nature.com/articles/s41586-020-2012-7) and is approximately 30Kb long.
 It encodes several proteins including the so-called Spike protein (or 'S' for short), which is used by the virus to interact and eventually enter human cells and cause infection.
-This interaction happens by the binding of the S protein to the ACE2 protein receptor found in human cells (especially those in the respiratory system).
+This interaction happens by the binding of the S protein to the ACE2 protein receptor found in human cells.

 ![Genome structure of SARS-CoV-2.
 Source: [Rahimi, Mirzazadeh & Tavakolpour 2021](https://doi.org/10.1016/j.ygeno.2020.09.059)](https://ars.els-cdn.com/content/image/1-s2.0-S0888754320308764-gr1_lrg.jpg)